 * Environmental law seen bypassed even as superweeds expand

-* Follows court rulings saying U.S. violated law in GMO approvals
+* Follows court rulings saying U.S. violated law in GMO

 * Biotech seeds dominate corn, soybeans, cotton, sugar beets

 * National Grain and Feed group concerned about impact

 By Charles Abbott and Carey Gillam

 July 17 Efforts to write benefits for biotech